-- 1. A minimum of 78% of total weighted points within this course AND - 2.
-A minimum cumulative grade of 78% on all quizzes, unit tests, and final. - 3.
-A minimum of 100% proficiency after third attempt on the dosage calculation exam. - 4.
-A minimum of 78% on lab quizzes, (the lowest quiz score is dropped). - 5.
-Students must demonstrate competency in the performance of identified skills each quarter as part of the clinical requirement. - 6.
-Students must demonstrate competency in the performance of the identified core competencies in the clinical and lab skill evaluation tools and the course objectives. - 7.
-Receive a PASS in pass/fail courses by meeting 100% of the lab/clinical objectives.
+- A minimum of 78% of total weighted points within this course AND - A minimum cumulative grade of 78% on the midterm and final exams. - A minimum of 100% proficiency after third attempt on the dosage calculation exam. - A minimum of 78% on lab quizzes, (the lowest quiz score is dropped). - Students must demonstrate competency in the performance of identified skills each quarter as part of the clinical requirement. - Students must demonstrate competency in the performance of the identified core competencies in the clinical and lab skill evaluation tools and the course objectives. - Receive a PASS in pass/fail courses by meeting 100% of the lab/clinical objectives.